 Throughout the year, the school hosts numerous events including the annual National Garden Scheme weekend, Heritage Open Days, concerts and afternoon teas for local schools and charities, as well as carol services.

-Members of the public are very welcome to attend Choral Evensong, which is sung in Chapel at 17:30 most Tuesdays.
+Members of the public are very welcome to attend Choral Evensong, which is sung in Chapel at 17:30 most Tuesdays, and Quirister Eucharist, also in Chapel at 17:30 on Thursdays.
 Visitors should sign in at the Porters' Lodge on College Street on arrival.

 Please always check the school calendar for the most up-to-date information.